openjs-foundation/standards/GOVERNANCE.md

 * OpenJS Foundation CPC Members
 * OpenJS Foundation Project Maintainers

-Every team member is asked to document ones involvement in any of the standards organizations that person is regularly involved with.
+Every team member is asked to document one's involvement in any of the standards organizations that person is regularly involved with.

 ## Team Meetings